Lutschlon/Lutschlons_EverythingCanDieAlternative/README.md

 This mod makes every enemy in the game killable with configurable hp.
 It aims to works with any modded weapon and any modded enemy.
 - Easly configurable via UI
 - You can leave enemies immortal in the config to hit the right balance, you can also disable my mod for enemies if you want to 100% preserve their original behaviour
-- This mod despawns dead enemies by itself (configurable)
+- This mod removes dead enemie's corpses by itself (configurable)
 - This mod is compatible with see [Mod Compatibilities Table](#Mod-Compatibilities) below

 > <details><summary> Differences from Original Mod</summary>- No separate shotgun/melee weapon settings<br>- No Explosion Effects on death<br>- An alternative version of the EverythingCanDie mod from TheFluff as it did not work for me with a few modded enemies</details>